jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

 |:--:|
 | *Figure 8: Bollonger Bands for Bitcoin using KRaken data and n=20* |

 Bollinger Bands are used in technical analysis for pattern recognition.
-They are formed by plotting two lines that are two standard deviations from the simple moving average price, (one in the negative direction and one positive).
+They are formed by plotting two lines that are two standard deviations from the simple moving average price, (one in the negative direction and one positive)[^6] .
 Standard deviation is a measure of volatility in an asset, so when the market becomes more volatile the bands widen.
 Similarly, less volatility leads to the bands contracting.
 If the prices move towards the upper band the security is seen to be overbought and as the prices get close to the lower bound the security is considered oversold.
 This provides traders with information regarding price volatility.
 90% of price action occurs between the bands.
 A breakout from this would be seen as a major event.
 The breakout is not considered a trading signal.
 Breakouts provide no clue as to the direction and extent of future price movements.
 ```q
 /tab-input table
 /n-number of days